Clemapfel/crisp/docs/hardware_acceleration/gpu_side.md

 State::free_shader(shader_source);
 ```

 After we registered the program, the shader is now no longer needed so it can be safely freed.
-We now have a functioning shader program, to use it we simply call `State::bind_shader_program(shader_program)` which will make it
+We now have a functioning shader program, to use it we simply call `State::bind_shader_program(shader_program)` which will make it active until another program is registered.
+If we want to disable the program without replacing it, we call `State::bind_shader_program(NONE)`.

+## 2.5 Textures